DataDog/integrations-core/teamcity/README.md

    ```

    Customize each project's build configuration monitoring using the optional `include` and `exclude` filters to specify build configuration IDs to include or exclude from monitoring, respectively.
-Regex patterns are supported in the `include` and `exclude` keys to specify build configuration ID matching patterns.
+RegEx patterns are supported in the `include` and `exclude` keys to specify build configuration ID matching patterns.
 If both `include` and `exclude` filters are omitted, all build configurations are monitored for the specified project.

 [Restart the Agent][5] to start collecting and sending TeamCity events to Datadog.